mikefarah/yq/README.md

 ```bash
 yq e '.a.b | length' f1.yml f2.yml
 ```

-## Upgrade from V3
-If you've been using v3 and want/need to upgrade, checkout the [upgrade guide](https://mikefarah.gitbook.io/yq/v/v4.x/upgrading-from-v3).

-## V4 is in development!
-If you're keen - check out the alpha release [here](https://github.com/mikefarah/yq/releases/), or in docker `mikefarah/yq:4-beta1` and the docs (also in beta) [here](https://mikefarah.gitbook.io/yq/v/v4.x-alpha/).

-V4 is quite different from V3 (sorry for the migration), however it will be much more similar to ```jq```, use a similar expression syntax and therefore support much more complex functionality!

-For now - new features will be held off from V3 in anticipation of the V4 build.
-Critical fixes / issues will still be released.

 ## Known Issues / Missing Features
 - `yq` attempts to preserve comment positions and whitespace as much as possible, but it does not handle all scenarios (see https://github.com/go-yaml/yaml/tree/v3 for details)